SOLVING THE 1965 EXETER NH SIGHTINGS

 - The woods surround the farm to the north and east (8, 11).

-- In a site photo, sunlight comes hits the pole from the direction of the corral.(2)
+- In a site photo, sunlight comes hits the pole from the direction of the corral (2).

-- The object as seen by Hunt went from left to right.(1)
+- The object as seen by Hunt went from left to right (1).

 - The site has been located on USGS maps (1950) and aerial photos:

-The USGS photo is at right.
+- The USGS photo is below.

 - You can walk southeast.
-But new trees that were not there when the sighting occurred hide the Dinning house when you stand at pole #668.
+But new trees that were not there when the sighting occurred hide the Dining

 - The fence by the road is NOT the corral in the book.
-You see it behind the Dining house when you reach the end of the fence.
+You see it behind the Dining house when you reach

 - Notes about the site and photo: